masuidrive/ti-evernote-api/README.md

 ### iOS

-* Implemented all services and structurs
+* Implemented all services, structurs and const values
-* Working for to define Enum and Const values
+* Working for to define Enum
 * Currently, all API call is sync/blocked method.
 I'll code async feature.

 ### Android